ceri-num/uv-larm/tutorials/1-ros-basics.md

 - **man**, **ls**, **cp**, **mv**, **cat**, **rm**
 - **source**, **apt**, **sudo**

-To notice that `tabulation` permits autocompletion.
+To notice that `tabulation` allows for autocompletion.

 More commands: **egrep**, **find**, **ps**, ... [https://en.wikibooks.org/wiki/Linux_Guide/Linux_commands](Wikipedia is your friend).

 ## Play with ROS

-The remander of the tutorial realies directly on ROS documentation [https://docs.ros.org/](docs.ros.org) ROS is mainly composed by **Tools** and **Libraries**.
+The remainder of the tutorial relies directly on ROS documentation [https://docs.ros.org/](docs.ros.org) ROS is mainly composed by **Tools** and **Libraries**.

-The **Tools** permit to configure and start a control architectecture, to explore this architecture and to visualise Data.
+The **Tools** permit to configure and start a control architecture, to explore this architecture and to visualize data.
-The **Libraries** offer an API (Application Programming Interface) to developpers who want to propose new program compliant with ROS.
+The **Libraries** offer an API (Application Programming Interface) to developers who want to propose a new program compliant with ROS.

 ### Tools

-Start with [https://docs.ros.org/en/foxy/Tutorials/Beginner-CLI-Tools.html](Beginner CLI-Tools tutorials) to get familliar with ROS tools.
+Start with [https://docs.ros.org/en/foxy/Tutorials/Beginner-CLI-Tools.html](Beginner CLI-Tools tutorials) to get familiar with ROS tools.

-Some responces to the questions you could have:
+Some responses to the questions you could have :

 - Yes we are in a classroom so we will work with : `ROS_LOCALHOST_ONLY=1`.
-You can check your bash configuration by editing the hidden fille at the user home dirctory: `gedit ~/.bashrc &`
+You can check your bash configuration by editing the hidden file at the user home directory: `get ~/.bashrc &`
 - `bot` user is sudoer, and the password is `bot`.

 ### Libraries

 Then follow the [https://docs.ros.org/en/foxy/Tutorials/Beginner-Client-Libraries.html](Beginner Client-Libraries tutorials) by focusing on **Python** language.

-In a first time we encurage to use **Python** language.
-The langage is less efficient at execution-time, but more easelly to handle in pedagogical purpose.
+In a first time, we encourage using **Python** language.
+The language is less efficient at execution time, but more easily to handle and to debug in pedagogical purpose.
 If you have a strong knowledge of **C++** you can use this language.
 Otherwise, you have to always select and process for **Python** commands.

-Also, you can work with classical editor (gedit on Ubuntu), but we encurage you to use `code` (VisualStudio Code) as devellopement environment.
+Also, you can work with classical text editor (gedit on Ubuntu), but we encourage you to use `code` (VisualStudio Code) as development environment.